wearefractal/lute/README.md

 Serves current directory on default port (8080).
 Will find an open port if it's not available

-`$ lute 3000`
+`$ lute -p 3000`

-Serves current directory on 3000, will find an open port if not available
+`-p` option specifies a specific port.
+Executing this serves current directory on 3000, will find an open port if not available

 `$ lute open`

 Serves current dir and opens in your browser

 ## TODO